Guuzzeji/yt-scissors/README.md

 ### Returns { Promise<Array<ListVideo_Object>> }

-- Returns array of start and end time for each chapter video.
+- Returns an array of start and end time for each chapter video.

 - **Note:** Will return a empty array if time stamps couldn't be generated